Paul Wolfowitz: President of the World Bank

-In March 2005, Wolfowitz was nominated to be president of the World Bank by US President George W. Bush.
+In March 2005, Wolfowitz was nominated to be president of the World Bank by U.S. President George W. Bush.
 Criticism of his nomination appeared in the media.
 Nobel Laureate in Economics and former chief economist for the World Bank Joseph Stiglitz said: "'The World Bank will once again become a hate figure.
 This could bring street protests and violence across the developing world.'"
 In a speech at the U.N.
 Economic and Social Council, economist Jeffrey Sachs also opposed Wolfowitz: "It's time for other candidates to come forward that have experience in development.
 This is a position on which hundreds of millions of people depend for their lives ...
 Let's have a proper leadership of professionalism."

 In the US, there was some praise for the nomination.
 An editorial in The Wall Street Journal stated: Mr. Wolfowitz is willing to speak the truth to power ... he saw earlier than most, and spoke publicly about, the need for dictators to plan democratic transitions.
 It is the world's dictators who are the chief causes of world poverty.
 If anyone can stand up to the Robert Mugabes of the world, it must be the man who stood up to Saddam Hussein.He was confirmed and became president on June 1, 2005.
 He soon attended the 31st G8 summit to discuss issues of global climate change and the economic development in Africa.
 When this meeting was interrupted by the July 7, 2005 London bombings, Wolfowitz was present with other world leaders at the press conference given by British Prime Minister Tony Blair.

-Several of Wolfowitz's initial appointments at the bank proved controversial, including two US nationals (Robin Cleveland and Kevin Kellems) formerly with the Bush administration, whom he appointed as close advisors with $250,000 tax-free contracts.
+Several of Wolfowitz's initial appointments at the bank proved controversial, including two U.S. nationals (Robin Cleveland and Kevin Kellems) formerly with the Bush administration, whom he appointed as close advisors with $250,000 tax-free contracts.
 Another appointee, Juan José Daboub, faced criticism, including from his colleagues, for attempting to bring policies on climate change and family planning towards a more conservative position.

 Wolfowitz gave special emphasis to two particular issues.
 Identifying Sub-Saharan Africa as the region most challenged to improve living standards, he traveled widely in the region.
 He also made clear his focus on fighting corruption.
 Several aspects of the latter program raised controversy.
-Overturning the names produced by a formal search process, he appointed a figure linked to the US Republican party to head the bank's internal watchdog.
-Member countries worried that Wolfowitz's willingness to suspend lending to countries on grounds of corruption was vulnerable to selective application in line with US foreign policy interests.
+Overturning the names produced by a formal search process, he appointed a figure linked to the U.S. Republican party to head the bank's internal watchdog.
+Member countries worried that Wolfowitz's willingness to suspend lending to countries on grounds of corruption was vulnerable to selective application in line with U.S. foreign policy interests.
 In a debate on the proposed Governance and Anti-Corruption Strategy at the bank's 2006 Annual Meetings, shareholders directed Wolfowitz to undertake extensive consultations and revise the strategy to show how objective measures of corruption would be incorporated into decisions and how the shareholders' representatives on the bank's Board would play a key role.
 Following the consultations and revisions, the Board approved a revised strategy in spring 2007.